 4. DuroStar DS4000S Portable Gas Generator | Best Portable Budget Generator

 One of the things we want to mention right off the bat is that the DuroStar DS4000S Portable Gas Generator is EPA and CARB compliant.
-For those of you who don’t know what this is, it means that this generator is fairly eco-friendly and doesn’t produce too many emissions.
+Those of you who don’t know what this is means that this generator is fairly eco-friendly and doesn’t produce too many emissions.